leemason/tenantable/README.md

 And that's it!

-## Compatability
+## Compatibility

-The Tenantable package has been developed with Laravel 5.1, i see no reason why it wouldnt work with 5.0 but it is only tested for 5.1 and above.
+The Tenantable package has been developed with Laravel 5.1, i see no reason why it wouldn't work with 5.0 but it is only tested for 5.1 and above.

 ## Introduction